-As a technical leader, people will come to you for advice and expertise.
-Honestly, it feels good.
-But if you're always the person with the answers, what happens if you have to take a day off or want to go on vacation/holiday?
+As a technical leader, when people will come to you for advice and expertise, it feels good.
+But if you're always the person with the answers, what happens if you must take a day off or want to go on vacation or holiday?